ericedu1/ericedu1/README.md

 ### Hi there 👋
+Review some quantum algorithm papers in gists.
+Contact me with email if there is somethings wrong. email : ericedu1@gmail.com
 <!--
 **ericedu1/ericedu1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.